 Children can also look out for wildlife at Seurasaari, but the Helsinki Zoo on Korkeasaari island is the best bet for this kind of activity.
 Home to around 150 species, animals are carefully selected and cared for to ensure they can survive Finland's climate.
 The zoo is among the oldest of its kind in the world, and animals from habitats as diverse as the Amazon rain forest to the Arctic tundra are on the cards and are sure to leave youngsters suitably intrigued.

 Theme parks in Helsinki

-Museums for children in Helsinki
+Indoor activities for kids in Helsinki

-Helsinki is also home to expertly curated museums such as the Helsinki City Museum which explores Helsinki's history and culture and often shows off new exhibits.
+Helsinki is also home to expertly-curated museums such as the Helsinki City Museum which explores history and culture and often shows off new exhibits.
 Helsinki City Museum is ideal for parents and their children: parents can learn more about the city in which they live, while their children do the same in the museum's newest section, called Children's Town, where Helsinki's history is imparted to them through play and joint activities.